lanj/MDX-CrowdParking/README.md

 ---
+main contributor : lanre jinadu lj297@live.mdx.ac.uk

+---

-This project investigates the feasibility of crowd-sourcing for providing parking solutions.
+**This project investigates the feasibility of crowd-sourcing for providing parking solutions.**

+---

 The project aims are the following: